How to write accessible web content

 Try to avoid more than 3 heading levels (4 max).
 If you use more, it's a sign your heading structure is too complex.

-- use tagged or coded headings, like Microsoft heading styles or a website editing tool's pre-formatted heading levels
+• use tagged or coded headings, like Microsoft heading styles or pre-set heading levels in website editors

 Do not use:

-- skipped headings, for example, going from heading level 2 to 4 because you think it looks better
+• skipped headings, like going from H1 to H4 because you think it looks better

-- images of text (image banners) as headings instead of real text
+• images of text (image banners) for headings instead of real text

 Related resources